-Editing screenshots on Android has always remained a cumbersome task unless you download and make use any of the hundreds of third-party tools.
+Editing screenshots on Android has always remained a cumbersome task unless you download and make use of any of the hundreds of third-party tools.
 Google is all set to change that, however, at least for the ones taken on its own app.
 The company is now rolling out a new beta update which adds a handy built-in screenshot editor to the official Google app on Android.

-Post the update, whenever you capture a screenshot inside the Google app of pages such as the Feed, search results or followup links viewed through Chrome Custom Tabs, the app will bring up a panel from the bottom.
+Post the update; whenever you capture a screenshot inside the Google app of pages such as the Feed, search results, or follow-up links viewed through Chrome Custom Tabs, the app will bring up a panel from the bottom.
 You can choose to either share the image or edit it.
 The editor is relatively straightforward and features only a handful of options.
 You can crop the screenshot or doodle over it.
-The app, although, doesn’t yet allow altering the brush size and the color palette (seven shades) is quite limited as well.
+The app, although, doesn’t yet allow altering the brush size, and the color palette (seven shades) is quite limited as well.
 But I reckon that these should suffice the majority of users.

 Enable the Hidden Screenshot Tool on the Google App

 - The feature is still in the beta channel, but you can easily sign up for it if you’d like to try one.
 All you need to do is head over to this link and hit the “Become a Tester” button.

 - Once that’s done, you’ll need to install the pending update.

 - Then, fire up the Google app and head into its settings.